Coroner: Parental neglect’ contributed to mauling death of Ridgeville infant

 An autopsy determined Monday that “parental neglect” led to the death of a Ridgeville infant who was mauled last week by the family’s dog as his father slept.

 But while authorities think there was a criminal aspect to the incident, they have yet to determine whether the father, 28-year-old Quintin McGrew, will be charged.

-“We’re collecting a lot of information during the investigation,” Chief Deputy Sam Richardson of the Dorchester County Sheriff’s Office said.
+“We’re collecting a lot of information during the investigation,” said Chief Deputy Sam Richardson of the Dorchester County Sheriff’s Office.
 “We want to be careful and methodical.”

 Nisbet said in a statement that neglect led to “animal eating,” which killed Aiden.

 Lt.
 Tony Phinney, supervisor of the sheriff’s Criminal Investigations Division, said detectives are waiting for additional information.
 Working with state agencies and Solicitor David Pascoe, they won’t iron out charges against McGrew for at least another week.